ssfsx17/ffpnp/Combat.md

 Blink - Evasion is infinite.
 But, each incoming attack reduces the duration of the Blink status by one round.

+Boost Accuracy - Accuracy is increased by 50.

 Boost Attack - Physical damage output is doubled.

 Boost Evasion - Evasion is increased by 50.